 - Professional services

 Linda’s client portfolio focused on leading global companies such as General Electric Company, GE Capital, GE Healthcare, GE Power, GE Energy, GE Transportation, Northern Trust Company, Mars Incorporated, and Schlumberger.

-Linda’s reporting lines included compensation, M&A, risk management, regulatory/compliance, technology (including digital, cybersecurity, and data analytics), marketing/communications, HR, governance, and crisis management.
-Linda’s M&A experience includes identifying merger prospects and leading mergers and post-merger integrations across six regions (North America, Europe, Asia, Australia, South Africa and the Middle East).
+Linda’s reporting lines included accounting/finance, risk management, regulatory/compliance, technology (including digital transformation, cybersecurity, and data analytics), compensation, marketing/communications, HR/human capital management, governance, crisis management, as well as leading M&A and related post-merger integrations across six regions (North America, Europe, Asia, Australia, South Africa and the Middle East).

-Agenda, a Financial Times publication for board members, named her one of the Compensation 100: Top Board Candidates With Pay-Setting Skills, based on her extensive experience in compensation strategy and related talent operations, acquisition, deployment, and retention.
+Agenda, a Financial Times publication for board members, named Linda one of the Compensation 100: Top Board Candidates With Pay-Setting Skills, based on her extensive experience in compensation strategy and related talent management, acquisition, deployment, and retention.

 - “50 Most Powerful Women in New York” by Crain’s New York Business